cycle-hnu/cycle-hnu.github.io/content/post/hpcchina2024/index.md

 ---
-title: Zuoyan Zhang participated in ISSTA 2024 and made a presentation on "Arfa: an Agile Regime-based Floating-point Optimization Approach for Rounding Errors"
+title: Jie Zhao participated in <a href='https://ccf.org.cn/hpcchina2024'>CCF HPC China 2024</a> and be a guest speaker at <a href='https://ccf.org.cn/hpcchina2024/schedule_d_2010'>The 3rd High-Performance Deep Learning System Forum</a> on 26 Sep
 date: 2024-9-19
 image:
   focal_point: 'top'